MrNewBoy/netflix-gpt/README.md

 - unsubscribed to onAuthChange
 - register for TMDB and API get access token
 - created custom hook for calling the movies api and storeing it in store
+- custom hook for nowplaying movies
+- updated store with movies data
+- created a nowplaying slice
+- fetch data for trailer video
+- update store with trailer video data
+- embeded the youtube video and make it autoplay and mute
+- styled the main container

 # features (livewire)
 -login/signup
     -form for signup/sign up form